bryanpieper/jquery-hashable/README.md

 jQuery Hashchange Event Plugin
 ==============================

-The jQuery hashchange event plugin allow you to bind to the "hashChange" event on your pages.
-The hashChange event occurs when the address hash value is changed user interaction with your page.
+The jQuery hashchange event plugin allows you to bind to the "hashChange" event on your pages.
+The hashChange event occurs when the address hash value changed by user interaction.

 Usage
 -----